Exemption Exam Information

 Accommodations

-If you have accommodations for a learning disability, you will need to submit an official Accommodation Letter from the UMD ADS Office.
+If you have accommodations for a learning disability, you will need to submit an official Accommodation Letter from the UMD Accessibility and Disability (ADS) Office.
 You must register with ADS at https://counseling.umd.edu/ads/prospective.
-Email scheduling [at] cs [dot] umd [dot] edu with your Accommodation Letter as soon as possible, and no later than three business days prior to your exam date.
-We will work with our proctors to accommodate your needs.
+It may take some time for this to be processed, so please do this as soon as possible.
+You will be required to upload your official Academic Accommodations letter when completing your registration.
+We will work with the ADS Office to schedule your exam.
 In some cases, this may mean rescheduling your exam.

-Exemption exams will be offered in-person in IRB 0318 (Gannon Auditorium), which is located on the ground floor of the Brendan Iribe Center.
-You must arrive at least ten minutes early and must bring your student ID or another form of valid photo ID (e.g. Driver's License, Military ID, Passport) with you.
-You will be given 2 hours to complete the exam.
+Exemption exams will be offered in-person in the Brendan Iribe Center (IRB).
+You must arrive at least ten minutes early and must bring a valid photo ID (e.g. UMD Student ID, Driver's License, Military ID, Passport) and a pencil with you.
+If you are taking the CMSC131/132 exam, you will be given 2.5 hours.
+If you are taking the CMSC216 or CMSC250 exam, you will be given 2 hours.

 Terms of Agreement and Honors Pledge

-- Students will have two hours to complete the exam.
+1. Students will have two and a half hours for the CMSC131/132 exam and two hours for the CMSC216 and CMSC250 exams.
 If you are not able to complete the exam in the allotted time, you must turn in the exam as-is.

 How to prepare:

-Please review the course descriptions below to help you review the topics covered in each exam.
+Please review the information below to help you review the topics covered in each exam.

 CMSC131: Object Oriented Programming I